SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 ### Combined Injector

-Any lazy-loaded module can inject (that is, have access to) services and tokens from the app root injector and the dependency modules injectors.
+Any lazy-loaded module can inject (that is, have access to) services and tokens from the root application injector and the dependency modules injectors.
 This is possible because of the `CombinedInjector` that is created each time the feature module with dependencies is instantiated.

 When a CMS component that is covered by a lazy-loaded module is instantiated, it can inject (that is, have access to) services from the following: